-He signalled his return to cricket late in the 2011 season with an unbeaten 300 against Yorkshire, where he and Neil McKenzie put on 523 for the third wicket - the largest partnership in Hampshire's history.
+He signalled his return to cricket late in the 2011 season with an unbeaten 300 against Yorkshire, when he and Neil McKenzie put on 523 for the third wicket - the largest partnership in Hampshire's history.

-Carberry made useful contributions on Friends Life t20 finals day and in the Clydesdale Bank 40 as Hampshire completed a trophy double in 2012.
+Carberry, a brilliant fielder, made useful contributions on Friends Life t20 finals day and in the Clydesdale Bank 40 as Hampshire completed a trophy double in 2012.